Blindness – A Spiritual Teaching in Seeing

 CHEONAN GOLD BUDDHA - Blindness - A Spiritual Teaching in Seeing - Providence Holistic Counseling Services

 I waited about five minutes seated on the bench to give her some space.
 I recalled she never let go of that red leaf in her right hand the whole time.
-A man and his son sat next to me, we exchanged pleasant glances.
-Then it hit me, it was not a social/cultural issue; the woman was blind!
-She could not see and would listen to footsteps of those in front of her to find her way down.
+A man and his son sat next to me; we exchanged pleasant glances.
+Then it hit me: it was not a social/cultural issue; the woman was blind!
+She could not see and would listen to the footsteps of those in front of her to find her way down.
 She was not standing at the top step to be with her red leaf; she needed a guide to be safe.
 The woman was not avoiding eye contact; she could not see me!
 My “blindness” was the obstacle, not hers.
 I felt a sharp pain in my gut.
 What a jerk I am!
 I felt shame and embarrassment.
-I asked my Higher Self to send me where I needed to go and I was directed to lead her down Tang San Mountain safely.
+I asked my Higher Self to send me where I needed to go, and I was directed to lead her down Tang San Mountain safely.
 I failed and was rude along the way.
 I prayed for forgiveness, starting to cry on the bench next to the man and his son.
 They could not tell.
 I prayed for her.
 How could I do such a thing?
 What is wrong with me?

 quote-Confucius-humility-is-the-solid-foundation-of-all-virues - Blindness - A Spiritual Teaching in Seeing - Providence Holistic Counseling Services